You might not have to pay Aqua Loans and you may be due a refund!

 - A complete cost cap of 100% – you should never be asked to repay more than 100% of the money borrowed.

-These limits apply to all high cost short term credit which is defined as credit agreements that have an interest rate of 100% or more a year and that are due to be fully or substantially repaid within a year.
+These limits apply to all credit agreements that have an interest rate of 100% or more and that are due to be fully or substantially repaid within a year.

-If Aqua Loans UK is in breach of these regulations and is attempting to charge you more than they should, your credit agreement with them is unenforceable and they will not be able to make you repay the loan!
+If Aqua Loans UK has breached any of these laws and has attempted to charge you more than they should,then your credit agreement with them is unenforceable and they will not be able to make you repay the loan!
 You would have a strong case to claim money back.

 Most loan companies will want you to repay the debt using a Continuous Payment Authority (CPA).
 This provides the company with permission to take any sum they wish from your bank at any time they want.
 They are supposed to inform you prior to debiting your bank account, but many of them fail to carry out this crucial step.
 The result is you don’t know the money has left your account until you see your next bank statement.

-If you are struggling with important payments such as your rent, mortgage or utility bill, and the money is taken by Aqua Loans UK ahead of these bills, you could end up in serious trouble even putting your house at risk.
+If you are struggling with important payments such as your rent, mortgage or utility bill, and the money is taken by Aqua Loans UK ahead of these bills, you could end up in serious trouble.

 New regulations mean that if the CPA fails to be paid on two occasions, no further requests to your bank account are allowed.